MaestSi/ONTrack/README.md

 ./install.sh
 ```

+A conda environment named _ONTrack_env_ is created, where blast, emboss, vsearch, seqtk, mafft, porechop, minimap2, samtools, nanopolish and pycoQC are installed.
 Then, you can open the **config_MinION_mobile_lab.R** file with a text editor and set the variables _PIPELINE_DIR_ and _MINICONDA_DIR_ to the value suggested by the installation step.

 ## Usage